GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold [command]

 Available Commands:
-  build       Builds the artifacts completion  Output shell completion for the given shell (bash or zsh) config      A set of commands for interacting with the Skaffold config. debug       Runs a pipeline file in debug mode delete      Delete the deployed resources deploy      Deploys the artifacts dev         Runs a pipeline file in development mode diagnose    Run a diagnostic on Skaffold fix         Converts old Skaffold config to newest schema version init        Automatically generate Skaffold configuration for deploying an application run         Runs a pipeline file version     Print the version information
+  build        Builds the artifacts completion   Output shell completion for the given shell (bash or zsh) config       A set of commands for interacting with the Skaffold config. debug        Runs a pipeline file in debug mode delete       Delete the deployed resources deploy       Deploys the artifacts dev          Runs a pipeline file in development mode diagnose     Run a diagnostic on Skaffold find-configs Find in a given directory all skaffold yamls files that are parseable or upgradeable with their versions. fix          Converts old Skaffold config to newest schema version init         Automatically generate Skaffold configuration for deploying an application run          Runs a pipeline file version      Print the version information

 Flags:
       --color int          Specify the default output color in ANSI escape codes (default 34)